-They must also possess a profound general knowledge of history and of the art of government, with some attention to philosophy in general.
 They must each live in solitude, without more than the necessary speech even to casual neighbours, serving themselves in all respects, for three months continuously, once at least in every two years.
 The President will summon them at the four seasons of the year, and if necessary at other times, when they will deliberate upon the affairs placed in their charge.
 All applications to pass to the Fifth Degree must receive their sanction.
 Appeal from their decisions may however be made to the Supreme Council.